• Skip to main content

 • Marinate - Place strips of pork in a bowl.
 Add garlic and soy sauce.
 Stir and marinate for 10 minutes.

-600 grams pork, i used tenderloin and pork belly, 2 tablespoon soy sauce, 6 cloves garlic
+600 grams pork, i used tenderloin and pork belly, 2 tbsp soy sauce, 6 cloves garlic

 • Prepare liver - In another bowl, place the sliced liver.
 Add vinegar.
 Stir and marinate for 10 minutes.
 After 10 minutes, wash the liver with water then drain well.
 This step removes or at least lessens the smell of the liver.